mkhpc/oneAPI-Deep-Dive/README.md

 * Demonstration of Intel VTune Profiler on Intel DevCloud
 * Demonstration of Intel DPC++ Compatibility Tool on Intel DevCloud

-## Get 120 days of Free access (extensions available) of Intel DevCloud - a free development sandbox with access to the latest hardware from Intel and Intel oneAPI software.
+"Get 120 days of Free access (extensions available) of Intel DevCloud - a free development sandbox with access to the latest hardware from Intel and Intel oneAPI software."

 [Create an Intel DevCloud Account](https://software.intel.com/devcloud/oneapi)